Criminal Trademark Infringement: Everything You Need to Know

 - Reoccurring Violations: If infringing imports are a regular problem you run into as the owner of a trademark, your attorney may suggest filing an investigation pursuant to 19 U.S.C. § 1337.
 Such an action is called a Section 337 investigation.
 The name refers to the legislation that makes it illegal to import items that infringe on utility and design patents.
 These laws also apply to registered and common-law trademarks and registered copyrights.
 Once you've filed your complaint, the U.S. International Trade Commission (USITC) is charged with carrying out Section 337 investigations.
 The USITC has the authority to issue exclusion orders to keep the offending products from getting into the United States.
 The agency can also issue a cease and desist order.
 Those orders are then enforced by U.S. Customs and Border Protection.

 If you need help with a situation involving criminal trademark infringement, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.